 honorably discharged veterans from the war eras listed below.
 The American Legion was founded and chartered in 1919.

-daughters and great-granddaughters of veterans who served during the war eras listed below; some Auxiliary members are veterans
+granddaughters of veterans who served during the war eras listed below; some Auxiliary members are veterans themselves.
+The

 Sons of the American Legion, are proud male descendants (adopted or natural) of all ages of those who have served in the U.S.